ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 ### Disco Chat's Journey

-Disco Chat had its **beginnings as a truly minimal in-browser chat application**.
+Disco Chat had its **beginnings as a truely minimal in-browser chat application**.
 You could set a nickname and write messages into a public channel, the backend could support multiple "rooms" but the frontend could not.
 This application exists today as the write-up [Create a Simple Chat Application](https://docs.ipfs.tech/how-to/create-simple-chat-app/) and a video titled [IPFS: Browser Connectivity Walkthrough](https://www.youtube.com/watch?v=xZiN9dLvMoU).
 Its goal, similar to Disco Chat, was to provide developers with the scaffolding they'd need to build an in-browser chat application, or whatever else they could dream up.

 From there Disco Chat was born!
 After building the framework I thought it'd be fun to make my own chat application and see what struggles are involved with it.
 At this point Disco Chat still worked in a browser, complete with multiple-rooms, markdown, image sharing, video sharing, emojis, multi-line text, and more!
 It was **exciting opening up a web page that instantly connects you to a serverless chatroom** with other peers.

 Disco Chat, and the original chat example relied on [CircuitRelayV1](https://github.com/libp2p/specs/blob/master/relay/circuit-v1.md) and [libp2p-webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star).
-Unfortunately these days it's **much harder to achieve relaying in a browser** with the deprecation of CircuitRelayV1 in Kubo.
+Unfortunately these days it's **much harder to achieve relaying in a browser** with the deprecation of CirvuitRelayV1 in Kubo.
 On top of this, the **browser environments practically strangle most p2p techniques** making things like hole-punching very hard.
 That was already enough to convince me to persue other avenues, but now libp2p-webrtc-star is also deprecated.
 So continuing on the browser wasn't really feasible for the time being.

 One day I'd love to see the browser version return, but for now we can continue work in a pseudo-browser environment so **porting it back to browser should be relatively straight-forward**.

 ### Disco Chat Today

 I **wanted to keep Disco Chat in the browser** as it's easy to create graphical applications that work cross-platform, not to mention the current popularity of Javascript.
 First I looked at Electron, but I'm haunted by many complaints developers and users have about the behemoth (not to mention it's quite large).
-After some searching I **found [Tauri](https://tauri.app/), a very thin/lightweight browser view** tied together with Rust.
+After some searching I **found Tauri, a very thin/lightweight browser view** tied together with Rust.

 From there I **created [native-ipfs-building-blox](https://github.com/TheDiscordian/native-ipfs-building-blox)** to assist in creating desktop applications with a webview powered by a Kubo node in the background.
 The API on the Javascript side is exactly the same, but by using [ipfs-http-client](https://www.npmjs.com/package/ipfs-http-client) it's **Kubo handling all the heavy lifting** like running the IPFS node instead of js-ipfs.
 This **gives us a lot of powers like advanced hole punching techniques** using CircuitRelayV2 and being able to listen on a socket in general.